fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

 ==========================================

-The model uses as input the previous 30-day returns of the S&P 500 as well as the past values of the following volatility indices:
+The model uses as input the previous 30-day returns of the S&P 500 as well as the past values of the following volatility indicators:

 * *RVOL*: The realized volatility of the S&P 500, calculated as the 30-day rolling sample standard deviation of the S&P 500 daily log returns.